 Since the turn of the millennium, the world has been living in Eminem’s paranoia.
 With his skillful and rapid lyrics that wrap up a twisted psychodrama, it’s not hard to see why the Detroit-native has been dubbed the greatest MC of his generation and one of the most influential hip hop artists of all time.
 Eminem is a storyteller, using his artistic ability to create a phenomenal discography that spins a new narrative each time for fans and critics alike to devour.
-In honour of the 20th anniversary of the release of The Slim Shady EP, we unpack Eminem’s long but distinctive line of solo work.
+Here, we unpack Eminem’s long but distinctive line of solo work.

 Eminem’s solo career officially started with the release of his 1999 debut Infinite, which was produced by his former D12 bandmates Mr. Porter and Proof.
 The album, which isn’t available on any music streaming platforms, received mixed reviews from critics upon its release.
 Although they criticised the production, they saw the talent that Eminem possessed and couldn’t stop praising his lyrics.
-A remixed and remastered version of the album’s title track is available on Eminem’s Vevo channel, making it the only digital copy.
+A remixed and remastered version of the album’s title track is available to stream.

 This album marked Eminem’s official debut and it definitely sparked a lot of attention.
 Told from the perspective of the rapper’s created alter-ego Slim Shady, The Slim Shady LP was a comical, horrifying but oh-so-clever fantasy that is still held in high regard today.
 Depicting violent and disturbing themes relating to his mother and wife in particular, Eminem showed just how skillful he could be at hooking listeners in.
 The album went on to sell 18 million copies worldwide and ranked 275 on Rolling Stone’s 2012 list of the ‘500 greatest albums of all time.’
 It also won the 2000 Grammy for Best Rap Album.